-A carve-out transaction may involve the sale of a business unit that uses IP rights that are also used by the retained business.
-In this case, the parties to the transaction often consider entering into a licensing agreement which allows the divested business to use certain IP in a manner that is appropriately limited in scope to its use of that IP before the sale.
+A carve-out transaction may involve the sale of a business that uses intellectual property rights that are also used by retained businesses.
+In this scenario, the parties to the transaction often consider entering into a licensing agreement which grants the buyer a license to use certain intellectual property in a manner that is appropriately limited for the scope of the divested business's usage of the intellectual property before the sale.

 The scope of this license is often the subject of intense negotiations.
-The parties heavily debate how to define the scope of the IP rights (for example, all the IP rights "used by," "primarily used by," "exclusively used by," or

-"necessary for the operation of" the business as divested).
-Accordingly, the license must be drafted carefully, and the seller must consider whether to include particular shared IP rights.
+The parties heavily debate how to define the scope of the intellectual property rights (for example, all the intellectual property rights "used by", "primarily used by", "exclusively used by", or "necessary for the operation of" the business as divested).
+Accordingly, the license must be drafted carefully and the seller must consider whether particular shared intellectual property rights should or should not be included in the license.

 The buyer must consider what impact any changes in the seller's business may have on the license.
-For example, if the seller were to sell the IP subject to the license in a separate transaction at a later date, the new owner may not be as friendly to the buyer.
-Because most licenses contain quality control and termination provisions, the new owner may be able to terminate the buyer's rights to use the IP under the license.
-To avoid this risk, the buyer of the carve-out business should consider actually acquiring the relevant IP (see Selling IP Rights).
+For example, if the seller were to sell the intellectual property subject to the license in a separate transaction at a later date, the new owner may not be as friendly to the buyer.
+Because most licenses contain quality control and termination provisions, the new owner may have the ability under the license to terminate the buyer's rights to use intellectual property.
+To avoid this risk, the buyer of the carve-out business should consider actually acquiring the relevant intellectual property, as described in more detail below.